DouglasWebster/angular-cli-sb2-bs4/README.md

 ----------
 ### **Notes**
 - **Look and Feel**
-    The ng2-bootstrap package is used to implement most of the bootstrap functionality and much of the look and feel is based on [NG2 Demo](http://valor-software.com/ng2-bootstrap/#/).
-Ng2-bootstrap is designed to work with both Bootstrap 3 and Bootstrap 4 whilst this project is developed using Bootstrap 4 only.
-As Bootstrap 4 is dropping support for glyphicons I chose to use font-awesome throughout the project so you may notice differences between icons on the  ng2-bootstrap demo pages and this projects demo pages.
+    The NGX-bootstrap package is used to implement most of the bootstrap functionality and much of the look and feel is based on [NGX Demo](http://valor-software.com/ngx-bootstrap/#/).  ngx-bootstrap is designed to work with both Bootstrap 3 and Bootstrap 4 whilst this project is developed using Bootstrap 4 only.
+As Bootstrap 4 is dropping support for glyphicons I chose to use font-awesome throughout the project so you may notice differences between icons on the  ngx-bootstrap demo pages and this projects demo pages.

 - **Charting**

    The original StartBootstrap SB2 uses jQuery charting plugins, Flot Charts and Morris.js and the StartAngular version uses Highcharts.
-This implementation uses ng2-charts which is based on the chart.js.
+This implementation uses ngx-charts which is based on the chart.js.

-   The primary reason for this is that chart.js and ng2-charts are free open source whilst Highcharts requires a licence for commercial use.
+   The primary reason for this is that chart.js and ngx-charts are free open source whilst Highcharts requires a licence for commercial use.
 Being unsure how possible downstream use of this project would impact licensing issues I decided to change the charting package used.
-A secondary consideration was that ng2-charts is an angular 2 module which should make implementation easier.
-However, ng2-charts is still in development so breaking changes may occur if the package is updated.
+A secondary consideration was that ngx-charts is an angular 2 module which should make implementation easier.
+However, ngx-charts is still in development so breaking changes may occur if the package is updated.

 - **Navigation**